lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 This standard defines a set of data key-value pairs.
 These pairs are standardized for storing metadata about a digital asset.
 The metadata can point to the asset's appearance, name, symbol, and other relevant information.
 The purpose is to provide a consistent and comprehensive method for representing digital assets.

-These data key-value pairs are defined according to the [LSP2-ERC725YJSONSchema](./LSP-2-ERC725YJSONSchema.md) standard and can be stored and retreived from any ERC725Y based contract.
+These data key-value pairs are defined according to the [LSP2-ERC725YJSONSchema](./LSP-2-ERC725YJSONSchema.md) standard and can be stored and retrieved from any ERC725Y based contract.

 ## Motivation